Twitter shutting down app used to manage business accounts on February 3

 — Twitter Dashboard (@dashboardapp) January 10, 2017

-Twitter Dashboard wasn’t quite ready for prime time.
-The app launched in the U.S. on both iOS and as a desktop app last summer and was seen as a competitor to Hootsuite and Facebook’s Mentions app.
-And while Twitter Engage still exists, Dashboard was geared more towards businesses versus individuals.
+It seems Twitter Dashboard just wasn’t quite ready for prime time.
+The app launched in the U.S. last summer on both iOS and as a desktop app and was seen as a competitor to Hootsuite and Facebook’s Mentions app.
+And while Twitter Engage still exists, Dashboard was geared more toward businesses than individuals.

 At the time, the company explained that brands have a difficult time creating what should be “authentic” connections, citing a lack of time and resources.
-Noah Pepper, a product and engineering manager at Twitter wrote then: “It gives business owners a clear picture about what’s being said about their businesses, lets them schedule tweets, and offers insights about their tweet performance.”
+Noah Pepper, a product and engineering manager at Twitter, wrote, “It gives business owners a clear picture about what’s being said about their businesses, lets them schedule tweets, and offers insights about their tweet performance.”

-It could be that Twitter realized it no longer needed to have multiple apps and instead will pour its effort into Twitter Engage as the sole brand and celebrity app that can be used while on the go.
-Another thought could be that it just didn’t gain the right amount of traction needed to justify its continued existence, perhaps endemic of a larger problem with Twitter — why should businesses use such an app?
+It could be that Twitter realized it no longer needed to have multiple apps and will instead pour its effort into Twitter Engage, as the sole brand and celebrity app that can be used while on the go.
+Another thought is that Dashboard just didn’t gain enough traction to justify its continued existence, perhaps endemic of a larger problem with Twitter.

-Because it was only available as a public beta, it’s perhaps not totally surprising to see Dashboard go as it’s an unfortunate consequence at times.
-However, in a tweet, Twitter said that it hopes to bring the “best features” from the app to the broader community some time in the future.
+Because it was only available as a public beta, it’s not totally surprising to see Dashboard go.
+However, in a tweet, Twitter said that it hopes to bring the “best features” from the app to the broader community sometime in the future.
 No word yet on what those specific features are.

 In the future, we hope to bring the best features from Dashboard to the broader Twitter community.
 2/5